abhishekbodkhe/todo_app/README.md

     npm start
     ```

-    This will start the development server, and the application should be accessible at `http://localhost:3000`.
+    This will start the development server, and your the application should be accessible at `http://localhost:3000`.

 ## Contributing